-We are affiliated with the UW School of Pharmacy, and all residents receive an affiliate faculty appointment with the School of Pharmacy.
-Residents are expected to precept/co-precept 4th year pharmacy students on APPE rotations in conjunction with the clinical pharmacist on the service.
+We are affiliated with the University of Washington School of Pharmacy, and all residents receive an affiliate faculty appointment with the School of Pharmacy.
+Residents are expected to precept 4th year pharmacy students on APPE rotations in conjunction with the clinical pharmacist on the service.
 In addition, each program has additional didactic teaching responsibilities.
-PGY1 residents are required to participate in either a small group course (e.g. Therapeutics lab) or provide a formal lecture in various pharmacy courses.
-More information can be found on the School of Pharmacy site (Benefits, Expectations, Course overviews in Right column).
-UW also has other health professional schools such as nursing, medicine, dentistry, and residents may chose to teach in these programs as well.
+PGY1 residents are required to participate in either a small group course (e.g. Therapeutics lab) or provide a formal lecture in one of the various pharmacy courses.
+The UW also has other health professional schools such as nursing, medicine, dentistry, and residents may choose to teach in these programs as well.

 Do you offer a teaching certificate?

 What sorts of projects do residents do during their residency?
 Is additional time provided to complete these projects?*

 The goal of the resident project is to expose residents to study design, IRB applications, data analysis and interpretation.
-The majority of the residents chose a project addressing a clinical question, but some chose projects evaluating a pharmacy service (critical care satellite) or teaching tools.
+The majority of the residents choose a project addressing a clinical question, but some choose projects evaluating a pharmacy service (e.g. critical care satellite) or teaching tools.
 To help residents select a project, a list of possible project ideas and preceptors is provided to the residents during orientation.
-This is not an all inclusive list and residents can select other topics as well.
-To keep residents on target with the project there are several intermediate deadlines when they check in.
+This is not an all-inclusive list and residents can select other topics as well.
+To keep residents on target with the project, there are several intermediate deadlines where they check-in with their project preceptors.

-- MUE (small in scope, provides useful experience for the main residency project), Presented at clinical conference and P&T. Each resident is paired with a 4th year pharmacy student from UW school of pharmacy to complete this project.
+· MUE (small in scope, provides useful experience for the main residency project), Presented at clinical conference and P&T. Each resident is paired with a 4th year pharmacy student from UW school of pharmacy to complete this project.
 This serves as another precepting opportunity for the residents.

 · P&T monographs/class reviews (typically 2-3 over the course of the year)